ChrisLaganiere/MoreData/README.md

 #### Example App

-Included in [`/Example`](./Example) is a sample app, **More Drama**, which makes use of Core Data via this library to save lots of data...
-Specifically, lots of gossip!
-Additionally, there are filters by person and by topic, so you can find the hot news!
-The core of this sample app is implemented in less than 100 lines of code, showing the power and simplicity of **MoreData**.
+Included in [`/Example`](./Example) is a sample app showing best practices across the data layer of an app.
+This one is called **More Drama**!
+It makes use of **Core Data** and _**More Data**_ for a common and fairly complicated use case...
+Displaying, filtering, sorting, and persisting items in an entity graph, with relationships.
+Specifically, relationships between some wild gossipers!
+The app UI layer of this sample app is implemented in less than 100 lines of code, showing the power and simplicity of **Core Data + More Data**.

 | <img src="https://github.com/user-attachments/assets/6b23818e-dbc8-4fc5-b6e8-fd3f1ddc5b3b" width=300 /> | <img src="https://github.com/user-attachments/assets/aa570a69-bd99-4f0c-a33a-01c0c3ab9f14" width=300 /> |
 | --- | --- |